Underdoneboar4/launchpad/README.md

 # launchpad
-Seth, Rohan, Ashwin, Will, Raj, Blake, Mathew
+Seth, Rohan, Ashwin, Will, Raj, Blake, Matthew
 PROJECT GOAL:
 Our goal is to learn to code an arduino and build a launchpad, which is a grid of buttons that play a sound on each button.
 Here are some components of our project:
 1. Create classes that represent different instruments